madalinignisca/workbench_moderation_extras/README.txt

 -----------------

 - Download and install the module.
+- Admin page can be accessed by users/roles with Workbench Moderation Access
 - Go to 'admin/config/workbench/extras' and enable node types, transition state and which users should receive notifications.
 - Add a notification message template or use the default provided.
 To send